ralphcajipe/twitter/README.md

 # The Twitter Archive
 A compilation of the most relevant content I've posted on Twitter.
+They are short and meaningful to read.

 ## Machine Learning